-2. To provide students with a good understanding of the history of the discipline, and the different schools of psychoanalysis and psychodynamic thinking
+- To provide students with a good understanding of the history of the disciplines, and the different schools of psychoanalysis and psychosocial thinking

-3. To provide a psychodynamic perspective on child, adolescent and adult development and difficulties
+- To provide psychosocial perspectives on child, adolescent and adult development and difficulties

 Learning outcomes and learning, teaching and assessment methods